 Additional information concerning taxation of the Fund and its shareholders is contained in the SAI.
-Tax consequences are not the primary consideration of the Fund in making its investment decisions.
-If you have a taxadvantaged retirement account, you will generally not be subject to federal taxation on any dividends and capital gain distributions until you begin receiving your distributions from your retirement account.
+If you have a tax-advantaged retirement account, you will generally not be subject to federal taxation on any dividends and capital gain distributions until you begin receiving your distributions from your retirement account.
 You should consult your own tax adviser concerning federal, state and local tax effects of your investment in the Fund.